-Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete wall.
-In theory, the application would stop sound waves from entering the community behind the walls.
+Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete sound wall.

 We talk about how to reduce the environmental and physical impacts of high sound levels below.